GradMix: Gradient-based Selective Mixup for Robust Data Augmentation in Class-Incremental Learning: Experiments

-Among the three types of baselines, the two imbalance-aware mixup methods, {\it Remix} and {\it Balanced-MixUp}, achieve slightly better results than other types of baselines as they address the data imbalance between previous and current tasks.
+Considering the three types of data augmentation baselines, the two imbalance-aware mixup methods, {\it Remix} and {\it Balanced-MixUp}, show consistently solid performance against other baselines by more effectively exploiting the limited buffer data for previous tasks.
 However, the random selection of sample pairs for mixup leads to greater catastrophic forgetting of previous tasks and limits the improvement in average accuracy.
 In comparison, \method{} performs gradient-based selective mixup to minimize catastrophic forgetting of previous tasks, which leads to significantly better model accuracy results for all datasets.
-See a more detailed analysis of the baselines in Sec.~\ref{appendix:analysis-performance}.
-We present sequential accuracy results for each task as shown in Sec.~\ref{appendix:exp-seq} where \method{} also shows better accuracy performance than other baselines at each task.
 We also show that \method{} is effective on large-scale datasets (e.g., ImageNet-1K\,\cite{DBLP:conf/cvpr/DengDSLL009}) and variations in backbone models (e.g., ViT\,\cite{DBLP:conf/iclr/DosovitskiyB0WZ21}) in Sec.~\ref{appendix:large_scale} and Sec.~\ref{appendix:backbone_model}, respectively.